-Each year scholarships to Isothermal Community College are awarded to deserving students by the following organizations.
-The College does not participate in the selection process.
-Students interested in applying for one of the scholarships must contact the grantor.
+Each year scholarships are awarded to deserving students by the following organizations.
+The college does not participate in the selection process for off campus scholarships.
+Students interested in applying for one of the off campus scholarships must contact the grantor.